StackMCP

 Next Steps

-• Try different server combinations: start with one or two servers and add more as you identify gaps in your workflow.
-A Supabase server for database work, a GitHub server for PR management, and a Playwright server for end-to-end testing is a solid starting point for web development.
+• Start with one or two servers and add more as you identify workflow gaps.
+Supabase for database, GitHub for PR management, and Playwright for E2E testing is a solid starting trio.

 Related Stacks